malariagen/agam-selection-atlas/docs/signals/h12/bfs/chr2/5/index.rst

 This page describes a signal of selection found in the :doc:`/populations/bfs` population using the :doc:`/methods/h12` statistic.
-The inferred focus of this signal is on chromosome arm 2R from position 3,460,001 to 3,500,000.
+The inferred focus of this signal is on chromosome arm 2L from position 25,380,001 to 25,420,000.

-Gene :doc:`/genes/AGAP001356` (ACE1 - Acetylcholinesterase) overlaps the focal region.
+Gene :doc:`/genes/AGAP006028` (Rdl - GABA-gated chloride channel subunit) overlaps the focal region.

-No genes overlap the windows immediately adjacent to the focal region.
+The following 2 genes are within 40 kbp of the focal
+region: :doc:`/genes/AGAP006029`,  :doc:`/genes/AGAP006030` (mfrn - mitoferrin).

 .. figure:: signal_location.png